beratcmn/imdb-sentiment-analysis/README.md

 ## Conclusion

-The model achieves an accuracy of 0.88 on the testing set, which is a good result.
+The model achieves an accuracy of 0.88 on the testing set, which is a somewhat good result.
 The model could be improved by using a more complex model architecture and by using a pretrained embedding layer.

 ## What I learned